laslopaul/terraform-aws-simple-network/ansible/roles/wordpress/README.md

 ## Role Variables

 - `wp_site` - web address of the Wordpress site.
-Used to name the virtual host folder in /var/www
+Used to name the virtual host folder in /var/www.
+- `recreate_wp_config` (bool) - replace existing `wp-config.php` file with a new one generated from the template.
+Default is `false`.

+  **WARNING: Setting this variable to `true` will irreversibly change Wordpress secrets and salts, forcing all users to log in again.**

 - `db_host` - hostname of the database server.
 - `db_name` - name of the database for Wordpress.
 - `db_user` - database username.